Ada-Developers-Academy/core-unit-2/data-in-tables/activity-data-in-tables.md

 ## How to Review

 1. Why wouldn’t Craigslist just store this data in a list of dictionaries?
-1. Why would it be more work to add a new column to one of these tables than to add a row?
+1. Is it more work to add a new column to one of these tables, or to add a row to one of these tables?
 1. In Part 2, did the columns for a post in "services" differ from the columns for a post in "for sale"?
 In what ways?
 1. Considering the entire activity, which happened more frequently: getting all of the records from a table, or getting a specific set of records from a table?